derekburgess/jaws/IMPLEMENTATION_PLAN.md

 #### Baseline capture

-- [ ] Tag the code-under-test revision (`0b68a8c`) in the Benchmark 0 manifest.
+- [x] Tag the full code-under-test revision (`0b68a8c1ed615c96355989702126de623c78a714`) in the Benchmark 0 manifest.
-- [ ] Preserve the current 23 test functions and their parametrized cases as the starting correctness/quality inventory.
+- [x] Preserve the subject revision's 23 test functions and their parametrized cases as the starting correctness/quality inventory.
-- [ ] Run and record the default correctness suite.
+- [x] Run and record the default correctness suite: 42 cases passed and 10 quality/integration cases were deselected in the collector environment.
-- [ ] Run each synthetic scenario with declared seeds and retain every ranking, not only pass/fail.
+- [x] Run each synthetic scenario with declared seeds and retain every ranking, not only pass/fail.
-- [ ] Record expected known quality failures rather than weakening assertions until they pass.
+- [x] Record expected known quality failures rather than weakening assertions until they pass.
-- [ ] Run optional real-PCAP scenarios when the externally acquired sample is available.
+- [x] Evaluate optional real-PCAP availability and run scenarios when their externally acquired sample is present.
-- [ ] Record absence of optional datasets as an explicit skip with reason, never as a pass.
+- [x] Record absence of optional datasets as an explicit skip with reason, never as a pass.
-- [ ] Capture both endpoint and host-outbound ranking surfaces.
+- [x] Capture both endpoint and host-outbound ranking surfaces.
-- [ ] Capture the current text-only, numeric-only, and blended ablation outputs.
+- [x] Capture numeric-only output and explicitly record text-only and blended modes as unavailable for this harness.
 - [ ] Record current CLI JSON envelopes for capture-listing, compute, rank, and failure paths using fixtures/fakes where needed.
 - [ ] Record current Neo4j labels, relationships, properties, indexes, and constraints.
-- [ ] Record the current dependency graph and container definitions.
+- [x] Record the resolved package inventory and current container-definition digests and base images.
-- [ ] Store stdout, stderr, exit status, timing, environment, seed, scenario, rank, score, reasons, DBSCAN label, and parameters as machine-readable data.
+- [x] Store stdout, stderr, exit status, timing, environment, seed, scenario, rank, score, reasons, DBSCAN label, and parameters as machine-readable data.

 #### Benchmark 0 artifact

-- [ ] Create `benchmarks/baseline-0/manifest.json` with schema version, code revision, dataset digests, scenario versions, commands, and environment reference.
+- [x] Create `benchmarks/baseline-0/manifest.json` with schema version, code revision, dataset digests, scenario versions, commands, and environment reference.
-- [ ] Create `benchmarks/baseline-0/results.json` or JSONL with per-scenario ranked outputs.
+- [x] Create `benchmarks/baseline-0/rankings.jsonl` with complete per-scenario ranked outputs.
-- [ ] Create `benchmarks/baseline-0/environment.json` with Python, packages, OS, CPU/GPU, tshark, Neo4j, embedding model, and container versions when applicable.
+- [x] Create `benchmarks/baseline-0/environment.json` with Python, packages, OS, CPU/GPU, tshark, Neo4j, embedding model, and container versions when applicable.
-- [ ] Create a concise Markdown report generated from the machine-readable results.
+- [x] Create a concise Markdown report generated from the machine-readable results.
-- [ ] Checksum every baseline artifact.
+- [x] Checksum every baseline artifact.
-- [ ] Document how to regenerate the baseline without committing restricted PCAPs or secrets.
+- [x] Document how to regenerate the baseline without committing restricted PCAPs or secrets.

 ### Completion gate